emanueledona/unicredit-api/README.md

-# unicredit-api
+# Unicredit Api
-Unicredit API (TESTING)
+Unicredit API (DEVELOPMENT)

+Library to connect e-commerce to Unicredit ( Italy ) payment service.

+Based on PHP libs of Unicredit, converted in PSR-4 format and wrapped in.

 ## Install
-Use `composer request "emanueledona/unicredit-api"` to install with composer the last version
+Use `composer require "emanueledona/unicredit-api:dev-master"` to install with composer the last version

 ## Unicredit testing parameters
 - serverURL : https://testeps.netswgroup.it/UNI_CG_SERVICES/services
 - kSig : "UNI_TESTKEY"

+## Usage